Poly-Portal/polyportaldocs/mkdocs/docs/developers/database/tables.md

 Table File {
   id bigserial [pk]
-  sha256 char(64) [not null, unique] // Hash of the whole file.
-Can be translated into a URI. fileExtension text [not null] // Used to select the three.js loader ownerUserId bigserial [not null] uploadedAt timestamp [not null]
+  fileExtension text [not null] // Used to select the three.js loader ownerUserId bigserial [not null] uploadedAt timestamp [not null]